 As you can see, my complaints were all minor inconveniences that worked themselves out.
 And they may seem trivial compared to your concerns.

-The important thing is that you don’t let your worries, whether big or small, keep you stuck in a retirement rut.
+The important point is that you don’t let your worries, whether big or small, keep you stuck in a retirement rut.

 Revisiting the desires of what you both wanted to achieve as a younger couple will help bring focus to what direction both of you want to take now.